Local Sports - Harlan Daily

 ^^^

-Led by 18 points from Scarlett Rowe, Cawood defeated Cumberland 28-20 in seventh- and eighth-grade basketball action Tuesday.
+Taylor Lunsford scored 19 points and Kylie Jones added 11 as James A. Cawood defeated Rosspoint 47-35 in seventh- and eighth-grade basketball action Thursday at Rosspoint.

-Cheyanne Rhymer scored 10 as Cawood won 25-4 in fifth- and sixth-grade action.
+Mallory Long poured in 20 points as Rosspoint won 32-26 in fifth- and sixth-grade action.

 ———